-Sometimes, people ask me what differentiates SOD and gigamapping from other approaches and techniques such as service design, mind-mapping and rich picture in soft systems methodology.
-For each of those similar approaches and techniques, there are specific answers.
-Several times, people have mentioned reinventing the wheel – comparing gigamapping to mind-mapping.
+“Reinventing the wheel” has come up – especially when people compare gigamapping to mind-mapping.
 This made me ask what it means to reinvent the wheel, and what kind of wheel is gigamapping?
+People ask what differentiates SOD and gigamapping from other approaches and techniques such as service design, mind-mapping and rich picture in soft systems methodology.
+For each of those similar approaches and techniques, there are specific answers. – Birger Sevaldson

 The wheel is a very old invention, and it has been with us for such a long time that it has grown to have numerous connotations and uses.
 There are countless variations of the wheel, and new wheels are constantly invented.

 It occurs to me that reinventing the wheel is a big achievement!
 Standing on giants’ shoulders is a central idea in science.
 We can only dream of making a fundamental invention; the idea of the new is relative because we always work in a pre-existing social and systemic context.

 Realising this makes me feel honoured instead of slightly annoyed when thinking of reinventing the wheel and gigamapping in this case.

 Wooden wheel image by Randal J, licensed under creative commons, edited by BS.
 Segway by Gawrish, licensed under creative commons.
 Gigamap wheel by Birger Sevaldson licensed under creative commons.